Date published: 2021-11-15

 And in some cases, it might even become a tripping hazard if your older adult somehow doesn’t notice it as it moves across the floor.

-Instead, consider a gift of regular vacuuming by doing it during your regular visits, enlisting a trusted friend or family member to regularly help with vacuuming, or hiring a regular cleaning service for them (after Covid-19 is over).
+Instead, consider a gift of regular vacuuming by doing it during your regular visits, enlisting a trusted friend or family member to regularly help with vacuuming, or hiring a regular house cleaning service for them.

 4. New flat screen “smart” TV and/or streaming service